Runalyze/admin-docs/checkout.rst

 Installation of RUNALYZE
 ------------------------
 Now you can continue with the default installation of RUNALYZE.
-You need to create your own ``config.php`` containing your database credentials and setup the database structure from ``inc/install/structure.sql``.
+Use the :doc:`install`